 How To Get Your Child To Write

-You naturally want to be there to help and guide your child; to feel confident that his education is both well rounded and fun, and that what he is learning in the first few years will set him up for a bright future.
-So what do you do if your child has writing difficulties and is reluctant to write… or even pick up a pen?
+You naturally want to be there to help and guide your children; to feel confident that their education is both well rounded and fun, and that what they are learning in the first few years will set them up for a bright future.
+So what do you do if you have a child has writing difficulties and is reluctant to write… or even pick up a pen?

 In the past, people with poor writing skills have always been at a disadvantage.
 In today’s world, however, where the written word is everything, you simply cannot advance yourself without a good level of literacy.
 Writing is the main way to communicate.
 People need to be able to write for a huge range of purposes…there’s no way around it.